-- 1. Descriptions of circuits, software and other related information in this document are provided only to illustrate the operation of semiconductor products and application examples.
+- Descriptions of circuits, software and other related information in this document are provided only to illustrate the operation of semiconductor products and application examples.
 You are fully responsible for the incorporation of these circuits, software, and information in the design of your equipment.
-Renesas Electronics assumes no responsibility for any losses incurred by you or third parties arising from the use - 2.
+Renesas Electronics assumes no responsibility for any losses incurred by you or third parties arising from the use of these circuits, software, or information. - 2.
 Renesas Electronics has used reasonable care in preparing the information included in this document, but Renesas Electronics does not warrant that such information is error free.
-Renesas Electronics assumes no liability whatsoever for any damages incurred by you resulting from errors in or omissions from the information included herein - 3.
-Renesas Electronics does not assume any liability for infringement of patents, copyrights, or other intellectual property rights of third parties by or arising from the use of Renesas Electronics products or technical information described in this document.
-No license, express, implied or otherwise, is granted hereby under any patents, copyrights or other intellectual property rights of Renesas Electronics or - 4.
+Renesas Electronics assumes no liability whatsoever for any damages incurred by you resulting from errors in or omissions from the information included herein. - Renesas Electronics does not assume any liability for infringement of patents, copyrights, or other intellectual property rights of third parties by or arising from the use of Renesas Electronics products or technical information described in this document.
+No license, express, implied or otherwise, is granted hereby under any patents, copyrights or other intellectual property rights of Renesas Electronics or othere - 4.
 You should not alter, modify, copy, or otherwise misappropriate any Renesas Electronics product, whether in whole or in part.
 Renesas Electronics assumes no responsibility for any losses incurred by you or third parties arising from such alteration, modification, copy or otherwise misappropriation of Renesas Electronics product. - 5.
 Renesas Electronics products are classified according to the following two quality grades: "Standard" and "High Quality".
-The recommended applications for each Renesas Electronics product depends on the product's quality grade, as indicated below

-"Standard": Computers: office equipment: communications equipment: test and measurement equipment: audio and visual equipment: home electronic appliances: machine tools: personal electronic
+The recommended applications for each Renesas Electronics product depends on the product's quality grade, as indicated below. - Standard: Computers; office equipment; communications equipment; test and measurement equipment; audio and visual equipment; home electronic appliances; machine tools; personal electronic equipment; and industrial robots etc.